February 3

 The Portuguese called it a labor dispute.
 They needed workers for the cocoa plantations.
 The forros—freed slaves who'd lived on São Tomé for generations—refused.
 They had their own land.
 They weren't going back to the fields.
 On February 3, 1953, colonial administrators and plantation owners decided to solve the problem with machetes and rifles.
 They killed between 400 and 1,000 forros over several days.
 Exact numbers don't exist because Portugal buried the records.
 The forros who survived stopped speaking their native dialect for a generation.
 They were afraid their children would be identified.
 São Tomé didn't gain independence until 1975.
 This massacre was why.

-The Democratic Rally dissolved itself into the Senegalese Party of Socialist Action in 1957.
+Senegal's Democratic Rally dissolved itself into the Senegalese Party of Socialist Action in 1957, two years before t…

 Belgium, the Netherlands, and Luxembourg signed the Benelux Economic Union treaty, formalizing the free movement of g…